solidmecha/solidmecha.com/content/about.md

 type = "page"
 +++

-Thanks to Will and Joe! without you guys this site and these games wouldn't be possible.
+Thanks to Billie and Joe! without you wonderful people this site and these games wouldn't be possible.